Treatment for vaginal dryness, thinning skin, itchiness, painful sex, frequent UTIs, and urgency.

 Some women may turn to solutions like cranberry juice or supplements - but these solutions have little evidence and are not rigorously tested by the FDA.

 If you want to prevent recurring UTIs, prescription treatment with vaginal estrogen may be a better option.
 Talk to a medical provider about your symptoms and see if a prescription for vaginal estrogen could help.
+At Interlude, we offer UTI prevention solutions - including an online consult with board-certified physician and prescription treatment with vaginal estrogen.

 Without treatment, UTIs can cause complications, so it’s better to get help sooner rather than later.
 And, by taking preventive measures, you can protect yourself against pain and discomfort while enjoying life at any age!